Shuttle Astronauts Prepare to Return Home

 Space shuttle pilot Alan Poindexter and commander Steve Frick look out of the pilot-side window of Atlantis while it is docked to the International Space Station.
 Astronauts on Tuesday prepared the shuttle for the ride home, wrapping up "arguably one of the most successful docked missions we've had," according to LeRoy Cain, a mission manager.

-astronauts got their spaceship ready for the ride home on Tuesday, wrapping up a two-week mission to add Europe's new orbital laboratory to the International Space Station.
+Atlantis astronauts got their spaceship ready for the ride home on Tuesday, wrapping up a two-week mission to add Europe's new orbital laboratory to the International Space Station.

 The crew of seven was spending the day conducting prelanding systems checks and completing other chores, along with participating in televised interviews.